 What is Home Equity?

-Home equity it will be is the difference between the current market value of your property and any liens, such as the balance owed on the mortgage.Couple looking over house plansIs a Renovation Mortgage Right for You?
+Home equity is the difference between the current market value of your property and any liens, such as the balance owed on the mortgage.Couple looking over house plansIs a Renovation Mortgage Right for You?

 Finance both the purchase price of a home, plus the cost of future repairs and/or updates. -